 Scrivo also recommends avoiding hard gels and too much hairspray, as they can make a shorter style look crunchy instead of soft and flattering.
 "Don't wear your hair too straight or overuse product, as it can plaster your hair to your head," Scrivo explains.
 Instead, she favors some softness and movement to keep your hair looking natural.

-What about a veil?
+What About a Veil?

 Having short hair doesn't mean you have to skip the veil!
 "If you have a shorter hairstyle, the comb of the veil will be placed closer to the crown," Harper explains.
 "When shopping for a veil, choose one with a thin metal comb instead of a large plastic one.
 The thinner comb will be easier to slide into your hairstyle if you have less hair to cover it."

 Adds Scrivo, "Shoulder length, tulle birdcage veils, or a simple piece of lace is always classic.
 Or you can skip the veil in favor of a statement piece, like a large flower or vintage feathers."
-For something more edgy, opt for a piece that's more intricate, which can add volume to a shorter hairstyle as well.
+For something edgier, opt for a piece that's more intricate, which can add volume to a shorter hairstyle as well.